LdyL/epython/README.md

 ##Hello world

-  Create a file called hello, then put in the lines print "Hello world"
+  In the shared directory, create a file called hello, then put in the lines

+    print "Hello world"

   save it, and execute epython hello (or ./epython.sh hello if you have not done make install.)